Free Corps Denmark: Operations

 With about 1,000 recruits, the corps was sent to Langenhorn barracks in Hamburg for basic training in late July 1941.
 It was considered ready for action by 15 September and sent to Owińska in Poland.

 Commander Kryssing was dismissed in February 1942 for insufficient ideological adherence to Nazism.
 He was transferred to the artillery where he ended his career as a general.

 Christian Frederik von Schalburg replaced Kryssing as the leader of Frikorps Danmark; von Schalburg was a Danish-Russian aristocrat, anti-communist, and member of the DNSAP who had been raised in Russia and had seen the aftermath of the Russian revolution in 1917.

 On 8 May 1942, the corps was ordered to the front line where it engaged in fighting near Demyansk, south of Lake Ilmen and Novgorod.
 Schalburg was killed during the night of 2 June.
 His German replacement, Hans Albert von Lettow-Vorbeck, was killed only a few days later.
 On 11 July, the Danish officer Knud Børge Martinsen took command of the corps.

 The corps returned to Denmark from August to October 1942 and met with much hostility from the civilian population.
 On 13 November, the corps was redeployed to Jelgava in Latvia.
 Originally intended for anti-partisan activities, the corps was then moved up to the front line.
 In December, the corps engaged in intense fighting at the Battle of Velikiye Luki alongside Germany's 1st SS Infantry Brigade.

 The Free Corps was withdrawn from the front line in April 1943 and sent to the Bavarian town of Grafenwöhr, near Nuremberg.
 It was formally disbanded on 6 May 1943.
 It was reformed as SS-Panzergrenadier Regiment 24 "Denmark" (SS-Panzergrenadier-Regiment 24 "Danmark") and integrated into the recently formed 11th SS Volunteer Panzergrenadier Division Nordland.
 Returning to Denmark in February 1943, Martinsen established the Schalburg Corps, a paramilitary formation affiliated to the Germanic SS which carried out violent attacks and murders on perceived political dissenters in Denmark.
 It drew particularly on former soldiers who had served in the Eastern Front and its creation weakened the DNSAP.

-Post-war prosecutions

 Demography

 It is estimated that approximately 6,000 Danes served in the Free Corps Denmark.

-A 1998 study showed that the average recruit to Free Corps Denmark was a Nazi and/or a member of the German minority in Denmark, and that recruitment was very broad socially.
+A 1998 study showed that the average recruit to Free Corps Denmark was a member of the Danish Nazi party and/or a member of the German minority in Denmark, and that recruitment was very broad socially.
 Danish historian Bo Lidegaard notes: "The relationship between the population and the corps was freezing cold, and legionnaires on leave time and again came into fights with civilians meeting the corps' volunteers with massive contempt."
 Lidegaard gives the following figures for 1941: 6,000 Danish citizens had signed up and were approved for German army duty and 1,500 of these belonged to the German minority in Denmark.
 Half of the over 12,000 Danes that initially volunteered for active service were regarded as being not suitable for active service.